Lars Løkke Rasmussen: Prime Minister of Denmark

 On 4 April 2009, NATO decided that Prime Minister Anders Fogh Rasmussen would replace Jaap de Hoop Scheffer as Secretary General of NATO.
-On the same day, Anders Fogh Rasmussen declared that he would resign as Prime Minister on 5 April 2009.
+On the same day, Anders Fogh Rasmussen declared that he would resign as prime minister on 5 April 2009.
 As deputy of the largest party in the government, Lars Løkke Rasmussen thus took over the post as Prime Minister of Denmark.
-An opinion poll released on the day of Lars Løkke Rasmussen's takeover revealed that Danes believed that he only beat Helle Thorning-Schmidt as the person best suited for bringing Denmark through the financial crisis, and that Thorning-Schmidt would have been better suited to combatting unemployment, reducing hospital waiting lists, securing the welfare society of the future, and representing Denmark internationally.
+An opinion poll released on the day of Lars Løkke Rasmussen's takeover revealed that Danes believed that he only beat Helle Thorning-Schmidt as the person best suited for lead Denmark during the 2008 financial crisis, and that Thorning-Schmidt would have been better suited to combatting unemployment, reducing hospital waiting lists, securing the welfare society of the future, and representing Denmark internationally.
 On 7 April 2009, Lars Løkke Rasmussen announced the new set of ministers in his Cabinet.

 COP15 - December 2009

 Lars Løkke Rasmussen has been sharply criticized from many sides for his handling of the COP15 leadership.

-At the first meeting of the summit high level section, led by Lars Løkke Rasmussen, a number of countries protested the Danish handling of the negotiations. ”We cannot continue to talk about procedure.
+At the first meeting of the summit high level section, led by Lars Løkke Rasmussen, a number of countries protested the Danish handling of the negotiations.
+"We cannot continue to talk about procedure.
 We must move forward.
-The World awaits us”, said Lars Løkke Rasmussen responding to criticism of the Danish led negotiations coming from several countries who regarded them as undemocratic.
+The World awaits us", said Lars Løkke Rasmussen responding to criticism of the Danish led negotiations coming from several countries who regarded them as undemocratic.

 Many developing countries viewed this statement as arrogant.
-Procedure is a major element in UN negotiations. ”This is not about procedure.
+Procedure is a major element in UN negotiations.
+"This is not about procedure.
 This is about content.
 We have stated that the results in Copenhagen must come in two texts.
-One cannot simply present a text pulled from the clouds”, replied the Chinese delegate in the auditorium.
+One cannot simply present a text pulled from the clouds", replied the Chinese delegate in the auditorium.

 Stanislaus Lumumba Di-Aping, chief negotiator for the Developing Nations' organisation G77, cross examined what exactly Rasmussen meant when stating that the chairmen of the negotiating groups should be "people whom we trust".
 Criticism of the Office of the Prime Minister was supported by China, India and Brazil.
 The last had been regarded as an ally by the Danish delegation.

 The international press, too, has been severe in its criticism of the Prime Minister and the Prime Minister's Office.
 The BBC's climate correspondent stated: "According to all my sources, the Prime Minister's Office is on the verge of a melt-down.
 They have no modus operandi, or the diplomatic experience needed to plan one in advance.
 Ed Miliband, the UK Secretary of State for Energy and Climate Change, was quoted for stating that "Denmark is doing a reasonable job".